mhuang001/fdi-dev/doc/sphinx/usage/dataset.rst

 A product has
    * zero or more datasets: defining well described data entities (say images, tables, spectra etc...).
-   * history of this product: how was this data created,
    * accompanying meta data -- required information such as who created this product, what does the data reflect (say instrument) and so on; possible additional meta data specific to that particular product type.
 A number of built-in Parameters can be specified in ``fdi/dataset/resourcese`` in YAML format.
-A helper utility ``yaml2python`` can be run using ``make`` to generate test-ready Python code of product class module containing the built-ins.
+A helper utility ``yaml2python`` can be run using ``make py`` to generate test-ready Python code of product class module containing the built-ins.
+   * history of this product: how was this data created.

 Dataset
 -------

-Three types of datasets are implemented to store potentially any data as a dataset.
+Three types of datasets are implemented to store potentially any hierarchical data as a dataset.
 Like a product, all datasets may have meta data, with the distinction that the meta data of a dataset is related to that particular dataset only.

 :array dataset: a dataset containing array data (say a data vector, array, cube etc...) and may have a unit and a typecode for efficient storing.